Military time zone: History

-Sandford Fleming devised a system assigning the letters A-Y excluding J to 1-hour time zones, which may have been the inspiration for the system.
+Sandford Fleming devised a system assigning the letters A–Y excluding J to 1-hour time zones, which may have been the inspiration for the system.

 The standard was first distributed by NATO as a note in 1950.
 The note states "This method is based on the systems in use in the Armed Forces of these countries and the United States".
+The British used a system of lettered zones, which was likely the direct influence.

+RFC 733 published in 1977 allowed using military time zones in the Date: field of emails.
+RFC 1233 in 1989 noted that the signs of the offsets were specified as opposite the common convention (e.g. A=UTC−1 instead of A=UTC+1), and the use of military time zones in emails was deprecated in RFC 2822 in 2001.
+It is recommended to ignore such designations and treat all such time designations as UTC unless out-of-band information is present.